shieldproject/shield/docs/API.md

 }
 ```

+**Access Control**

+This endpoint requires no authentication or authorization.

 **Errors**

 The following error messages can be returned:

-- **Unable to retrieve retention policy template information** - An
+- **Unable to retrieve retention policy template information**:
-  internal error has occurred and should be investigated by the site
+  an internal error occurred and should be investigated by the
-  administrators.
+  site administrators

-- **No such retention policy template** - No retention policy with
+- **No such retention policy template**:
-  the given UUID exists on the specified tenant.
+  No retention policy with the given UUID exists on
+  the specified tenant.

-- **Unable to delete retention policy template** - An internal
+- **Unable to delete retention policy template**:
-  error has occurred and should be investigated by the site
+  an internal error occurred and should be investigated by the
-  administrators.
+  site administrators

-- **The retention policy template cannot be deleted at this time**
+- **The retention policy template cannot be deleted at this time**:
-  This retention policy is referenced by one or more extant job
+  This retention policy is referenced by one or more
-  configuration; deleting it would lead to an incomplete (and
+  extant job configuration; deleting it would lead to
-  unusable) setup.
-Note that this error should never happen.
+  an incomplete (and unusable) setup.
+Note that this
+  error should never happen.